-“Little Dragon” Mobile Glassblowing Studio
+“Little Dragon” Mobile Glassblowing Studio Outreach Program

-Our “Little Dragon” mobile glassblowing studio was made possible by Sunday’s Child in 2016.
+FCAC’s “Little Dragon” mobile glassblowing studio was made possible by a Sunday’s Child grant, awarded in 2016.
 We provide educational and inspiring presentations that showcase the art of glass blowing.
 Our talented artists offer fun information about glass art including history, chemistry, & physics!
 We offer several tiers of rates, depending on the size and type of your group, including: Standard Group/Event rate, Small Group rate, Fundraising Event rate, and Title One School discounted rate.
 We are actively seeking grants and corporate sponsorship to secure a limited number of free programs for Title One Schools in Escambia and Santa Rosa Counties.

 Read more about our “Little Dragon” Mobile Glassblowing Studio!